Laserbeam31/bts-print-server/bts-print-server-documentation.md

 are detected, they are downloaded and any attachments are extracted using Uudeview.
 Finally, using the `lpr` command, the PDF attachments are sent to the printer.

-Note that when executed, this script only runs a single time.
-A Crontab job on the VM is therefore used to run the script repeatedly every few seconds, thus ensuring that the inbox is regularly checked for new messages and that any PDFs get printed quickly.
+Note that a Cron job on the VM, in the `su2bc` user's Crontab, is used to run the script automatically upon boot.